How Electronic Communication Issues are Addressed in Florida Child Custody Cases

 May the Court Set Safeguards on Electronic Communications in Child Custody Cases?

 The statute clearly grants the court the authority to safeguard the child, as may be required in certain cases for the safety and wellbeing of the child.
 The statute states: “The court may set safeguards or guidelines for electronic communication.”
-Our Tallahassee divorce and child custody lawyers have seen courts restrict the length of the communication and in some cases designate restrictions on when the communication can occur.
-In extreme cases our Tallahassee child custody attorneys have seen courts order that the other parent may monitor the communication between the parent and child.
+Our Florida divorce and child custody lawyers have seen courts restrict the length of the communication and in some cases designate restrictions on when the communication can occur.
+In extreme cases our Florida child custody attorneys have seen courts order that the other parent may monitor the communication between the parent and child.
 In one extreme case the court even allowed the parent to terminate the communication if inappropriate topics were being discussed.

 Who Should Pay for the Cost of the Communication?